Berkeley sockets

-Berkeley sockets is an application programming interface (API) for Internet sockets and Unix domain sockets, used for inter-process communication (IPC).
+Berkeley sockets is an application programming interface (API) for Internet domain sockets and Unix domain sockets, used for inter-process communication (IPC).
 It is commonly implemented as a library of linkable modules.
 It originated with the 4.2BSD Unix operating system, which was released in 1983.

 A socket is an abstract representation (handle) for the local endpoint of a network communication path.
-The Berkeley sockets API represents it as a file descriptor (file handle) in the Unix philosophy that provides a common interface for input and output to streams of data.
+The Berkeley sockets API represents it as a file descriptor in the Unix philosophy that provides a common interface for input and output to streams of data.

 Berkeley sockets evolved with little modification from a de facto standard into a component of the POSIX specification.
 The term POSIX sockets is essentially synonymous with Berkeley sockets, but they are also known as BSD sockets, acknowledging the first implementation in the Berkeley Software Distribution.

 History and implementations

 Berkeley sockets originated with the 4.2BSD Unix operating system, released in 1983, as a programming interface.
 Not until 1989, however, could the University of California, Berkeley release versions of the operating system and networking library free from the licensing constraints of AT&T Corporation's proprietary Unix.

 All modern operating systems implement a version of the Berkeley socket interface.
 It became the standard interface for applications running in the Internet.
 Even the Winsock implementation for MS Windows, created by unaffiliated developers, closely follows the standard.

 The BSD sockets API is written in the C programming language.
 Most other programming languages provide similar interfaces, typically written as a wrapper library based on the C API.